-If your incident recording isn’t what it should be, or improperly tied to issue management (if at all), it becomes harder for areas of the business—such as Audit, Compliance, Risk Management and IT—to coordinate and collaborate on gathering and assessing issues.
+If your incident recording isn’t what it should be, or is improperly tied to issue management (if at all), it becomes harder for areas of the business—such as Audit, Compliance, Risk Management and IT—to coordinate and collaborate on gathering and assessing issues.

 But with a proper union of the two, you’ll be able to integrate the proactive planning, identification, assessment, and review functions with reactive monitoring, mitigation and reporting.

-Software that integrates incident management and issue tracking can help you manage incidents and identify and follow-up on issues in real-time… You’ll prevent more problems from happening, make smarter decisions, and more easily capitalize on opportunities you might have missed.
+Software that integrates incident management and issue tracking can help you manage incidents and identify and follow-up on issues in real-time”¦ You’ll prevent more problems from happening, make smarter decisions, and more easily capitalize on opportunities you might have missed.

-Thirteen years on, you’d be forgiven for assuming most companies had SOX under control.
+You’d be forgiven for assuming most companies had SOX under control.
 Yet Sarbanes-Oxley still poses challenges—not the least of which concern reporting.

 And with an SEC survey estimating the average total cost of Section 404 compliance at $1.21 million, it’s safe to say that making sound accounting and reporting judgments has become more important than ever.